Bachelor of Science in Cybersecurity (BSCyS)

 The BS in Cybersecurity (BSCyS) focuses on technology, people, information, systems, and processes to enable assured cyber operations in the context of adversaries.
 The major is built on a technical foundation of computing and information technology.
 Students in this major acquire a background in cybersecurity related to information, software, systems, users, and organizations including aspects of policy, human factors, risk management, ethics, and impact on society.
-Many, but not all, of the cybersecurity courses are online.

 Purpose of the Cybersecurity Major

 The overall purpose of the BSCyS is to provide students with fundamental and advanced computing systems knowledge and skills in the areas of information security, software security, system security, organizational security, and societal security, including law, policy, and ethics.
 Students will be able to apply these security principles and practices to the hardware, software, and human components of computer systems, and analyze, evaluate, and maintain operational systems in the presence of cyber risks and threats.

 BSCyS graduates can expect to work as Cybersecurity Specialists and Information Security Analysts responsible for designing, developing, operating, and defending secure computer systems and networks, and exploiting and attacking adversary computer systems.
 BSCyS graduates may also work as cybercrime investigators supporting law enforcement and counterterrorism operations.
 In addition to working for government agencies, BSCyS graduates may work as cybersecurity specialists for technology/computer companies, financial firms, health providers, insurance companies, and in academia (NICE Cybersecurity Workforce Framework, 2017; Bureau of Labor Statistics (BLS), 2017).